Sources of Uncertainty in Supervised Machine Learning -- A Statisticians' View

-While the usefulness of considering uncertainty for supervised machine learning algorithms may be apparent, the development of underlying theory has not yet come to a commonly accepted standard.
-Often, neither the definition of uncertainty nor the possible causes of uncertainty in machine learning applications are consistent and clearly defined.
-In machine learning, uncertainty is often decomposed into \textit{aleatoric uncertainty} and \textit{epistemic uncertainty}, though these definitions are to some extent ambiguous, see \citet{hullermeier2021AleatoricEpistemicUncertainty}.
-In fact, the majority of work on uncertainty in machine learning has focused on uncertainty quantification while little attention has been paid to other sources of uncertainty, nor to the impact of data quality on the uncertainty of a prediction.
-The latter is the focus of this paper.
-We discuss the different types of uncertainty and their sources from a statistical perspective.
-We also argue that a ``simple'' decomposition into aleatoric and epistemic uncertainty does not do justice to the overarching problem of multiple sources of uncertainty.
+While the usefulness of considering the different types of uncertainty for supervised machine learning may be apparent, the development of an underlying theory has not yet come to a commonly accepted standard.
+Often, neither the definition of uncertainty nor the possible causes of uncertainty in machine learning applications are consistent and clearly stated.
+In fact, a large body of literature on uncertainty in machine learning has focused on various methods to quantify aleatoric and epistemic uncertainty, while little attention has been paid to the underlying sources of uncertainty, nor to the impact of data quality on the uncertainty of a prediction.

-In this respect, it is commonly assumed that the data generating process is fixed and does neither change during data collection or training nor during the deployment of the model.
-In practice, this is often not the case.
-Generally, it is of great importance to consider possible sources of uncertainty that arise beyond idealized benchmark datasets.
-In this paper, we put the data as possible sources of uncertainty in the foreground.
-Generally, we look at numerous sources of uncertainty and we aim to present these from the viewpoint of a statistician.
+Against this background, we believe that precise definitions and detailed transdisciplinary discussions about objectives and challenges of the field will be necessary to make scientific progress.
+Statistics as the discipline of reasoning with data, while facing randomness, has much to offer in this regard.
+Our contribution towards a more unified theory is threefold: First, we discuss different types of uncertainty, point to diverse statistical literatures that can inform the debate, and provide, to the extent possible, mathematically sound definitions from a statistical perspective.

+Second, we call into question two main assumptions that are widespread in the literature on uncertainty quantification.
+We argue that a ``simple'' decomposition into aleatoric and epistemic uncertainty -- as various methods for uncertainty quantification do \citep[e.g.,][]{gal2016UncertaintyDeepLearning, depeweg2018DecompositionUncertaintyBayesian} -- does not do justice to the overarching problem of multiple sources of uncertainty \citep[see also][]{bengs2022pitfalls, wimmer2023QuantifyingAleatoricEpistemic, schweighofer2023IntroducingImprovedInformationTheoretic}.
+In addition, we refute a common perspective (e.g., \citeauthor{kendall2017WhatUncertaintiesWe}, \citeyear{kendall2017WhatUncertaintiesWe}, pp.~1-2; \citeauthor{hullermeier2021AleatoricEpistemicUncertainty}, \citeyear{hullermeier2021AleatoricEpistemicUncertainty}, p.~465), which states that model uncertainty, a part of epistemic uncertainty, can safely be ignored if learners that have universal approximation capabilities are being used, like nearest neighbour classification and (deep) neural networks.
+As we will show, that perspective rests on the idea that all the relevant features are always available and without measurement errors; in many applications this requirement is not fulfilled.